 Input E is a general purpose, digital input.
-This input is only available when in the RS232 and Analog modes.
+This input is only available if no encoder module is present and is active when in the RS232 and Analog modes.
 In R/C mode, this line is used as the radio channel 3 input.